kudago/smart-app-banner/README.md

 ## Development Installation

-You have to install [browserify](http://browserify.org/) first in order to compile to package.
-Then perfomr the following steps:
+You have to install [browserify](http://browserify.org/) first in order to compile the package.
+Then perform the following steps:

 ```
 npm install